Scorpi35/StockPrediction-SVM/README.md

 Support vector regression model is used to predict the stock price.
 There is no much difference between SVM and SVR.
 Simply, SVM is classification model and SVR is regreesion model.

+## Microsoft Sentiment Analysis
+    Sentiment Analysis of Microsoft will be done from Twitter.
+It will help predict the future stock price based on user's opinions.

+###### Methodology
+    1) Data Extraction
+    2) Tweets Preprocessing and Cleaning
+    3) Extarcting features from cleand tweets
+    4) Model Building:- Sentiment Analysis
+    5) Conclusion

+###### Naive Bayes Classifier

+    Naive Bayes Classifier will be used to determine weather a tweet is negative or positive.